MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-customer-adoption-kit.md

 # Customer adoption materials for Microsoft Edge

-To support the deployment and adoption of the new Microsoft Edge, please see the collected materials and resources below.
-A collected zip file is provided for you to download.
+To support the deployment and adoption of the new Microsoft Edge, see the following collected materials and resources.
+A zip file of these materials and resources is provided for you to download.

-Please check back for additional materials as they are available.
+Check back for more materials as they're made available.

 ## Customer adoption kit